percy-raskova/pw-mcp/README.md

 ## Developer Notes

-### On Financials

-I do not find it appropriate to make money or profit off of an AI model.
-Information should be free.
-This should belong to the masses.
-However if you'd liek to donate I'd encourage you to consider donating to [Emsenn](FUNDERS.md) or a principled organization doing real political work (NOT the cultic revisionist bullshit orgs that pass for Communist "Organizing" in the US!).

 ### AI Model

 The AI model is not ready for public release yet.
 I am wanting to take a responsible approach to AI development and model development by implementing rigorous testing as well as to document the training data as a contribution to machine learning community.
 This is a unique project.
 Most AI seeks ideological "neutrality" though no such neutrality exists of course.
 I take an opposite approach: I fine-tune for ideological coherence!
 Regardless this research has immense value potential for the machine learning community.
 But with potential comes responsibility.
 I do not feel comfortable releasing the weights and measures at this time.